danielwestendorf/breezy_pdf-ruby/README.md

   # Configure the logger, if you're into that sort of thing.
   #
   # config.logger = Logger.new(STDOUT).tap { |logger| logger.level = Logger::FATAL }

+  # Default Meta Data
+  #
+  # Define default meta data which will be included with every render.
+Extracted metadata
+  # will override these values.
+Visit https://docs.breezypdf.com for metadata information.
+  #
+  # config.default_metadata = {
+  #   width:  23.4,
+  #   height: 33.1
+  # }
 end
 ```